aquietone/docs/aqobot/classes/war.md

 # AQOBot Warrior

+The script provides support for Warriors level 115+.

+## Settings

 | **Name** | **Description** | **Example** |
 | :-- | :----- | :--- |
 | **Use Battle Leap** | Keep Battle Leap Warcry up by using Battle Leap | `/war usebattleleap on` |